deveshyadav0026/Data-Analysis-Dashboard/README.md

 ##Business Questions Answered

--This dashboard helps to answer key business questions such as:
+This dashboard helps to answer key business questions such as:
--Who are the top-performing and low-performing sales executives?
+Who are the top-performing and low-performing sales executives?
--Which region contributes the most to total sales?
+Which region contributes the most to total sales?
--How much did each executive achieve against their sales target?
+How much did each executive achieve against their sales target?
--Which executives are below target, and by how much?
+Which executives are below target, and by how much?
--How do daily sales figures change over the five-day period?
+How do daily sales figures change over the five-day period?
--What is the overall sales distribution across regions?
+What is the overall sales distribution across regions?

 ##How to Use